 The implementation reality of in-app feedback SDKs is different from the marketing copy.
 Here's what matters before you commit.

 Framework coverage determines compatibility, not just preference.
-In practice, this is where most teams get caught out.
 If your app is built in Flutter and a tool only supports Swift and Kotlin, their in-app SDK isn't available to you.
 Full stop.
 Before evaluating any other capability, confirm SDK support for your exact stack: native iOS (Swift), native Android (Kotlin/Java), React Native, or Flutter.
 Luciq and Zonka Feedback have the broadest coverage across all four.
 Most other tools support two or three.

 Documentation quality predicts implementation time.
 A well-documented SDK with clear initialization guides, event trigger examples, and troubleshooting for common errors takes days to implement.
 A poorly documented one takes weeks and consumes engineering capacity that was supposed to go elsewhere.
 Review the documentation, not the marketing page, before putting a tool on a shortlist.
 Zonka Feedback's developer documentation is worth reviewing as a benchmark for what good SDK docs look like.

 SDK size affects app performance.
 Every SDK adds to your app's binary size and startup time.
 Ask vendors for their SDK size and any published performance benchmarks.
-A heavy SDK that slows app startup or increases memory pressure will create problems that survive the feedback program.
+A heavy SDK that slows app startup or increases memory pressure will create problems that outlast your feedback program.

 "15-minute setup" is for the happy path.
 Vendors routinely quote initialization time without factoring in event mapping, QA in staging, edge case handling, or the back-and-forth when trigger behavior doesn't match what was configured.
 Budget for a realistic implementation sprint, especially if your surveys use complex targeting rules.